subbuvincent/compciv-2016/projects/show-me-where/readme.md

 ### A description of each of the fields

 **incident_number**

 The incident number in the record set

-address
-incident_date
-alarm_dttm
-arrival_dttm
-close_dttm
-city
-zipcode
-battalion
-station_area
-box
-suppression_units
-suppression_personnel
-ems_units
-ems_personnel
-other_units
-other_personnel
-first_unit_on_scene
-estimated_property_loss
-estimated_contents_loss
-fire_fatalities
-fire_injuries
-civilian_fatalities
-civilian_injuries
-number_of_alarms
-primary_situation
-mutual_aid
-action_taken_primary
-action_taken_secondary
-action_taken_other
-detector_alerted_occupants
-property_use
-area_of_fire_origin
-ignition_cause
-ignition_factor_primary
-ignition_factor_secondary
-heat_source
-item_first_ignited
-human_factors_associated_with_ignition
-structure_type
-structure_status
-floor_of_fire_origin
-fire_spread
-no_flame_spead
-number_of_floors_with_minimum_damage
-number_of_floors_with_significant_damage
-number_of_floors_with_heavy_damage
-number_of_floors_with_extreme_damage
-detectors_present
-detector_type
-detector_operation
-detector_effectiveness
-detector_failure_reason
-automatic_extinguishing_system_present
-automatic_extinguishing_sytem_type
-automatic_extinguishing_sytem_perfomance
-automatic_extinguishing_sytem_failure_reason
-number_of_sprinkler_heads_operating
-supervisor_district
-neighborhood_district
-location
+** address **

+Street address of incident.

+** zip code **

+Zip code in SF the address belongs to.

+** incident_date **

+Incident date.

+** alarm_dttm **

+Fire incident reported date and time.

+** arrival_dttm **

+Fire personnel arrival date and time.

+** close_dttm **

+Case closing date and time.

+** primary_situation **

+What was described in the call about the problem.

+** action_taken_primary **

+What action was taken by the fire department.

+** property_use **

+Type of property - 1 bed/ 2 bed/ first floor, 2nd floor etc.

+** neighborhood_district **

+SF neigbhourhood of the address, like Lower Heights, Tenderloin etc.

+** location **

+Location of the incident - latitude and longitude.

 ## Anticipated "data wrangling"

-I plan to trim the dataset to show only the records from 1 Jan 2016.
+I plan to trim the dataset to carry only the records from 1 Jan 2016.

 There are 63 columns in the main data set and I am only interested in some of them.
-So I might rexport a new dataset with lesser coluumns after I finish the exercise.
+So I might re-export a new dataset with lesser coluumns after I finish the exercise.

 For the initial wrangling, I plan to use address, lat-long, primary situation description, action taken, neighbourhood, alarm dispatch time, arrival time, and closure time.

 I want to be able to see:
+- Whether there any patterns on day-of-the-week calls or weekends in terms of distribution
 - Which neighbourhoods get the most calls
-- What type of primary situations are the most common etc
+- What type of primary situations that lead to calls are the most common
-- What property types the calls come from
+- What property types (home, appartment, condo..etc.) the calls come from
 - What type of action takens are most common
 - Are there any unusual call closure times

+What is there in the data
-Address is already in text, lat and long are already in separate fields per incident record and likewise for most of other fields.
-Timestamps will need a split strong around the 'T' character to split the time and date.
-The primary situation, action taken fields are text fields preceded by numercial codes in one string.
+- The caller address is already in text, lat and long are already in separate fields per incident record and likewise for most of other fields.
+- Timestamps will need a split strong around the 'T' character to split the time and date.
+- The primary situation, action taken fields are text fields preceded by numercial codes in one string.
 I will have to extract the numerical codes and count by instances to see the most common.